darame07/voodoo-test/README.md

 #### Question 3:
 Both the current database schema and the files dropped in the S3 bucket are not optimal.
 Can you find ways to improve them?

+#### Answer 1:

+To make this project production ready we’ll have to be sure it is ready technically first:
+- Make sure the code is as clean as possible
+    - Make sure the form request are properly done
+    - Make sure all types of errors are handled (and response format is control also)
+    - Adding comments into the code if needed
+    - Linter all green (coding style, code optimize analyser, coverage etc.)
+- Make sure to add logs (or marketing events) to be able to watch production
+- Code is fully tested and testable adding seeders
+- Make sure the documentation is done
+- Make sure it’s not breaking not related stuffs

+It’s important also to be able to follow the project once it’s in production:
+- We should build dashboards to follow the execution based on events and logs we added
+    - Product oriented dashboards to follow KPI’s and execution
+    - Infra performance dashboard
+    - Alerting configured
+    - Be aware of not having new entries on error monitoring tools

+Once we are ready to deploy, make sure to have a production todo document to make sure we are executing all that is necessary:
+- Are all configurations defined ?
+- Are impacted external services (file storage in our case) ready?
+- Define a strategy to rollback if something goes wrong
+- Communication to the right people or channel to follow project deployment

+Not related here to the production action plan but it’s essential to define first the project goals and KPI’s to follow before working on the technical aspect.

+Technical architecture should be documented and challenged by the team to be sure we are applying the right solution.

+#### Answer 2:

+The main challenge here is to know whenever there is a new file in the bucket to populate it in the database instead of requesting it regularly threw a job.
+So the cleanest solution here could be to use a lambda that is triggered every time a new file is added in the bucket.

+In addition with this serverless we could directly parse the json and add new resources into the database.
+But the best solution for me will be to call directly the populate API to manage the new files to make sure everything is properly working and monitored.
+The populate API will have the url in the request instead of having files directly into the code.
+So the role of the lambda will be to be triggered once there is a new file and call directly the populate endpoint passing the file url in the request.

+#### Answer 3:

+The first reflex is to understand why it's not optimal.
+Indeed having an approach pragmatic in determining the needs and the solution we could implement is essential.
+Is relational DB filled by s3 files is enough to manage those resources ?
+If not, what about considering a noSQL database to increase performance ?
+Indeed, its horizontal scaling system allows it to be very efficient even when data are growing.
+Another solution could be to use a system like AWS Athena that provide tools to query s3 using SQL.
+Athena is serverless, so there is no infrastructure to manage but we have to be aware about the cost of that kind of solution (pay for each query run)